aishwaryasarath/sre-week-three-task/README.md

 ## Alert reduction
 1. Review the existing alerts (of, say past three months).
 2. Differentiate between the critical actionable ones & noise.
 Write stories and fix the actionable & critical ones.
 3. If it is noise and can be eliminated, eliminate it.
-If not, mark it for review.
 4. If any responses can be automated, write stories to automate it.

 ## Prioritization